 Cameron Dunkin, CANFAR Manager of Research and Program Integration, along with Vhil Castillejos, Awareness Program Assistant, have continued consulting with community partners, researchers and developers to create digital resources for “young guys who like guys” under our Youth Awareness Program, BOOM.

 Finally, the CANFAR National Youth Art Competition closed earlier this spring.
-Six young Canadian artists have been selected by our jury of international artists to have their artwork featured on health resources for Canadian youth in their own province or territory.
-Winners are represented in the following provinces and territories: Alberta, Saskatchewan, Ontario, New Brunswick, Nova Scotia, and Northwest Territories.
+Our jury of international artists have selected six young Canadian artists to have their artwork featured on health resources for Canadian youth in their own province or territory.
+Winners are represented in Alberta, Saskatchewan, Ontario, New Brunswick, Nova Scotia, and Northwest Territories.

-CANFAR is committed to continuing to produce further educational resources for Canadian youth, forming more partnerships and relationships with diverse communities across Canada, reaching and engaging more at-risk youth through community-based activities, and increasing overall HIV awareness among young people in Canada.
+CANFAR is committed to reaching out to Canadian youth, forming more partnerships and relationships with diverse communities across Canada, engaging more at-risk youth through community-based activities, and increasing overall HIV awareness among young people in Canada.

 The above photo was created by youth living with HIV from across Canada.
-It was taken at the “Youth Unleashing Power” symposium in Vancouver Island, BC in June 2017, where CANFAR led a digital storytelling workshop.
+It was taken at the “Youth Unleashing Power” symposium in Vancouver Island, BC in June 2017, where CANFAR led a digital storytelling workshop which had as its aim reaching out to Canadian youth.
 Peers assembled their HIV medication and other pills (such as depression and anxiety pills, multivitamins, etc.) together into a heart to represent both the struggles, realities and hardships of living with HIV, as well as the importance and power of community, love, support, and solidarity for people living with HIV.

 Authored by Roxanne Ma, CANFAR Manager of National Awareness Programs.